The Employment Law Review: Portugal

 - a residence visa, which allows entry in order to apply for a residence permit.
 A residence visa is valid for two entries and enables its holder to remain for four months.

 Employers may implement internal regulations covering rules on organisation and discipline at work.
-These rules can include the conditions and terms of the fringe benefits granted to employees, as well as specific policies, for example regarding use of the company's assets, internet access, email system and mobile phones, and policies regarding discrimination, sexual harassment and corruption.
+These rules can include the conditions and terms of the fringe benefits granted to employees, as well as specific policies, for example regarding use of the company's assets, internet access, email system and mobile phones, remote working, and policies regarding discrimination, sexual harassment and corruption.

-Maternity and paternity are eminent social values; therefore employees have the right to receive the protection they are due from their employer and the state in respect of exercising parenthood.
+Maternity and paternity are eminent social values; therefore, employees have the right to receive the protection they are due from their employer and the state in respect of exercising parenthood.

 Parental leave comprises the following arrangements: